matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Terms**

+- **Datasets:**
-- **Datasets**: A dataset is a grouping mechanism that holds zero or more tables.
+    - A dataset is a grouping mechanism that holds zero or more tables.
-A dataset is the lowest level unit of access control.
-Datasets are owned by GCP projects.
+    - A dataset is the lowest level unit of access control.
+    - Datasets owned by GCP projects.
-Each dataset can be shared with individual users.
+    - Each dataset can be shared with individual users.
+- **Tables:**
-- **Tables**: A table is a row-column structure that contains actual data.
+    - A table is a row-column structure that contains actual data.
-Each table has a schema that describes strongly typed columns of values.
+    - Each table has a schema that describes strongly typed columns of values.
-Each table belongs to a dataset.
+    - Each table belongs to a dataset.

 ### Summary

 - Continuum between managed infrastructure and dynamic infrastructure.
-GCP Compute Services are arranged along this continuum.
+- GCP Compute Services arranged along this continuum.
 - Choose Compute Engine if you want to deploy your application in VMs that run on Google's infrastructure.
 - Choose Kubernetes Engine if you want instead to deploy your app in containers that run on Google's infrastructure.
-In a Kubernetes cluster you're defining control.
+- In a Kubernetes cluster you're defining control.
 - Choose App Engine instead if you just want to focus on your code, leaving most infrastructure and provisioning to Google.
     - App Engine flexible environment lets you use any runtime you want, and gives you full control of the environment in which your app runs.
     - App Engine standard environment lets you choose from a set of standard runtimes and offers finer-grained scaling and scaled to zero.
-- Cloud Functions, you supply chunks of code for business logic and your code get spun up on demand in response to events.
+- Cloud Functions, you supply chunks of code for business logic, and your code get spun up on demand in response to events.
 - Variety of ways to load balance inbound traffic:
     - Global HTTP(S) LB to put your Web app behind a single anycast IP to the entire internet.
-It load balances traffic among all your backend instances in regions around the world.
-And it's integrated with GCP's Content Delivery Network.
+    - It load balances traffic among all your backend instances in regions around the world.
+    - It's integrated with GCP's Content Delivery Network.
     - Global TCP or SSL Proxy for traffic on many ports.
-For other ports or UDP traffic, use regional LB.
+    - For other ports or UDP traffic, use a regional LB.
     - To load balance the internal tiers of a multi-tier application, use the internal load balancer.
 - Variety of ways for you to interconnect your on-premises or other network with your Google VPC.
     - Setup VPN and use Cloud Router to make it dynamic.